cx-language/cx/docs/book/list.md

 We can use the functional `map` and `filter` operations on lists, with function pointers or lambda expressions.
+They are lazy: they return iterators that compute elements on demand, so chained operations only traverse the list once.
+Collect the results into a list with `toList()`.

 ```cs
 bool isEven(int n) {